kurator-org/kurator-web/README.md

     unzip kurator-web/target/universal/kurator-web-1.0.2-SNAPSHOT.zip -d deployments
     ln -s deployments/kurator-web-1.0.2-SNAPSHOT kurator-web

+By default, kurator-web expects to find the "packages" directory relative to the deployment root directory (e.g. /deployments/kurator-web/packages).
+Create a symbolic link in the deployment that points to the packages directory in the kurator-validation project to deploy workflows:

+    cd /home/kurator/deployments/kurator-web
+    ln -s /home/kurator/projects/kurator-validation/packages

+This ensures that when the kurator-validation project is updated via git pull, any updates to the python workflows are automatically redeployed.

+NOTE: in order to update the Java workflows, which are containing in the kurator-validation jar file, rebuild and redeploy the web app via bin/activator dist by repeating the steps described above.

 Run the play production server from the distribution directory unzipped within deployments.
 Use

     cd deployments/kurator-web